 - if the recorded person is an individual who has contractual or other arrangements with associates

 - if the recorded person owns or tenants the land on behalf of a partnership, a trust, or an unincorporated body and the name of the partnership, trust, or unincorporated body

 Trusts and unincorporated bodies

-If the recorded person needs to register in RCI because all trustees of the trust or office bearers of unincorporated bodies named as owner or tenant have ceased to be trustees or office bearers, they should provide a statement to that effect.
+If the recorded person needs to register in RCI because all trustees of the trust or office bearers of unincorporated bodies named as owner or tenant have ceased to be trustees or office bearers, they must make a statement to this effect during the registration process.
+They can do so by answering "no" to the question "Are any of the current trustees named on the land register or sasine register title".
+The recorded person must also be added as an associate at the same time.
 This situation arises because of regulation 23A.
-Guidance on this situation can be found in the recorded person, trusts, and unincorporated bodies articles.

 Information about persons with a controlling interest